zenthcloud/sip-server/README.md

 ---

-For contributions, issues, or forks, feel free to open a pull request or start a discussion on [github.com/zenthcloud](https://github.com/zenthcloud).
+For contributions, issues, or forks, feel free to open a pull request or start a discussion on [Github Repo](https://github.com/zenthcloud/zenko/discussions).